 Remarkable 1870s-80s civic development at the corner of Errol and Queensberry streets, with the town hall tower being a local landmark.

-Views from lanes to historic outbuildings and rears of properties, providing evidence of historic property layouts.
+Views from lanes to early outbuildings and rears of properties, providing evidence of historical property layouts.

 Undulating topography which has allowed for views and vistas of prominent elements such as the town hall tower and church spires.